charlvj/taulang/README.md

    * Symbols: :function_name, :or_something
    * Null: ?
 3) Square brackets - [ and ].
 Anything enclosed by square brackets becomes a single value: list.
 Function inside a list is not executed until the list is _call_ ed.
 4) Comments.
 Comments are anything enclosed by /* ... */ and are ignored by the interpreter.
+Line comments (//) are also supported.

 ## Functions